Tag: great lakes steelhead

 • Great Lakes Steelhead Fishing Guide: Best Rivers & Tactics

-The Great Lakes steelhead fishery is one of the best-kept secrets in American trout fishing — world-class runs of sea-run rainbow trout in inland rivers without a trip to the Pacific Coast.
+The Great Lakes steelhead fishery is one of the best-kept secrets in American trout fishing.
+World-class runs of sea-run rainbow trout — the same behavior and fighting power as Pacific steelhead — in inland rivers without a trip to the Oregon or Washington coast.
 The tributaries from Michigan to New York receive steelhead runs that rival top Pacific Northwest rivers in both fish quality and numbers, and the infrastructure of guide services and accessible lodging makes a Great Lakes steelhead trip easier to plan than Alaska or coastal Oregon.

 Run Timing

 Fall run (September–November): Steelhead enter rivers following cooling temperatures and precipitation.
-Fish are chrome-bright and aggressive.
-Best opportunity of the year for large numbers of fish in many rivers.
+Fish are chrome-bright, fresh from the lake, and aggressive.
+Best opportunity of the year for large numbers of fresh fish in many rivers.
+October is peak on most systems.

 Best Great Lakes Steelhead Rivers